Graben, Vienna: Regularization

 The ascendancy of the Graben resumed at the start of the 19th century.
 It became the site of ever more luxury shops, marked by artistically significant signs.
 On account of this growth in business, and the corresponding increase in traffic, the housing blocks on either side of the Graben were increasingly seen as obstructions.
-In 1835 the Erste österreichische Sparkasse had the corner houses on Tuchlauben torn down and erected its headquarters, which stand to this day, in their stead.
+In 1835 the Erste österreichische Spar-Casse had the corner houses on Tuchlauben torn down and erected its headquarters, which stand to this day, in their stead.
 In 1840 the buildings on the northwestern end of the Graben followed in their wake.
 Between 1860 and 1866 the houses between Grabengasse and Schlossergassl were removed, with the result that the Graben led directly to Stock-im-Eisen-Platz, and became once more a proper street.
 In fact, nearly all the houses on the Graben disappeared, with the exception of the Palais Bartolotti-Partenfeld.
 The Jungferngässchen was widened, and an open passage to the Peterskirche was created.
 Even the Trattnerhof was replaced by two new buildings in 1911, between which a second passage to the old city was opened.